What Is Eye Movement Desensitization and Reprocessing (EMDR) and How Can It Help You?

 The impact of trauma for some can be long-lasting, with varying symptoms, including difficulty concentrating, sleep problems and nightmares, hypervigilance, irritability, flashbacks, recurrent and intrusive thoughts, as well as many other difficult symptoms.
 While the body’s stress response in the moment is natural and necessary, sometimes distress from the past continues to provoke upsetting thoughts, images, and feelings that can make one feel like her or she is frozen or stuck in that time.
 It is these experiences and memories that need help being processed.

-In a 2012 study, EMDR was found to be beneficial for 77% of clients with PTSD and psychotic disorder, whereas other studies have found that the benefits of EMDR can be maintained long after treatment is complete.
-Many national and international organizations — including the American Psychiatric Association, the American Psychological Association, and the International Society for Traumatic and Stress Studies — recognize EMDR as an effective modality of treatment.
+In a 2012 study, EMDR was found to be beneficial for 77% of clients with PTSD and psychotic disorder, whereas other studies have found that the benefits of EMDR can be maintained long after tHERAPY is complete.
+Many national and international organizations — including the American Psychiatric Association, the American Psychological Association, and the International Society for Traumatic and Stress Studies — recognize EMDR as an effective modality of tHERAPY.

 A big advantage of EMDR is that for many clients, therapy can be completed in fewer sessions than with other methods.
 More than 100,000 therapists across the globe use EMDR, and millions of people have found relief using this therapy over the past 25 years.